Annual Report 2013

 (3) Long-Term Assets

-Long-term assets also consist of an estimate of the assets of the Board of Governors used in the development of priced services and an imputed prepaid Federal Deposit Insurance Corporation (FDIC) asset.
+Long-term assets also consist of an estimate of the assets of the Board of Governors used in the development of priced services.

 (4) Liabilities and Equity

-Under the matched-book capital structure for assets, short-term assets are financed with short-term payables, clearing balances, and imputed short-term debt, if needed.
-Long-term assets are financed with long-term liabilities, core clearing balances, imputed equity, and imputed long-term debt, if needed.
-Equity is imputed at 10 percent of total risk-weighted assets to satisfy the FDIC requirements for a well-capitalized institution.
-No short- or long-term debt was imputed for 2012 or 2011.
+Under the matched-book capital structure for assets, short-term assets are financed with short-term payables and imputed short-term debt, if needed.
+Long-term assets are financed with long-term liabilities, imputed long-term debt, and imputed equity, if needed.
+Equity is imputed at 5 percent of total assets and 10 percent of risk-weighted assets for 2013 and 2012, respectively, to satisfy the FDIC requirements for a well-capitalized institution.

-The Reserve Bank priced services recognized a pension liability in accrued benefit costs in 2012 and a net pension asset in 2011.
-The pension liability and net pension asset were $103.6 million and $321.9 million in 2012 and 2011, respectively.
-The change in the funded status of the pension and other benefit plans resulted in a corresponding increase in accumulated other comprehensive loss of $354.1 million in 2012.
+The Reserve Bank priced services recognized a pension asset of $59.2 million and a pension liability, which is a component of accrued benefit costs, of $103.6 million in 2013 and 2012, respectively.
+The change in the funded status of the pension and other benefit plans resulted in a corresponding increase in accumulated other comprehensive loss of $176.8 million in 2013.

 The method for estimating the priced services portion of the SFAS 158/ASC715 adjustments to the pension and other benefit liabilities, AOCI, and deferred tax asset was refined in 2012 and incorporates AOCI component changes from year-to-year since the adoption of SFAS 158 in 2006.
 This estimation change does not directly affect the income statement or cost recovery.

-Revenue represents fees charged to depository institutions for priced services, and is realized from each institution through one of two methods: direct charges to an institution's account or charges against its accumulated earnings credits (see note 7).
+Revenue represents fees charged to depository institutions for priced services and is realized from each institution through direct charges to an institution's account or, until the elimination of the clearing balance program, charges against its accumulated earnings credits (see note 7).

 (6) Operating Expenses

-Operating expenses consist of the direct, indirect, and other general administrative expenses of the Reserve Banks for priced services plus the expenses of the Board of Governors related to the development of priced services.
-Board expenses were $4.1 million in 2012 and $5.2 million in 2011.
+Operating expenses consist of the direct, indirect, and other general administrative expenses of the Reserve Banks for priced services and the expenses of the Board of Governors related to the development of priced services.
+Board expenses were $4.0 million in 2013 and $4.1 million in 2012.

-In accordance with SFAS No. 87, Employers' Accounting for Pensions (codified in ASC 715), the Reserve Bank priced services recognized qualified pension-plan operating expenses of $49.1 million in 2012 and $45.2 million in 2011.
-Operating expenses also include the nonqualified pension expense of $0.3 million in 2012 and $3.1 million in 2011.
+In accordance with SFAS No. 87, Employers' Accounting for Pensions (codified in ASC 715), the Reserve Bank priced services recognized qualified pension-plan operating expenses of $45.4 million in 2013 and $49.1 million in 2012.
+Operating expenses also include the nonqualified pension credit and expense of $(0.7) million in 2013 and $0.3 million in 2012.
 The implementation of SFAS No. 158 (ASC 715) does not change the systematic approach required by generally accepted accounting principles to recognize the expenses associated with the Reserve Banks' benefit plans in the income statement.
 As a result, these expenses do not include amounts related to changes in the funded status of the Reserve Banks' benefit plans, which are reflected in AOCI (see note 4).

 The income statement by service reflects revenue, operating expenses, imputed costs, other income and expenses, and cost recovery.